 State of New Jersey, Conservation Groups Oppose Pipeline’s Attempted “Carte Blanche” Land Seizure

-TRENTON, N.J., March 23, 2018 /PRNewswire/ — The State of New Jersey reaffirmed its commitment to saving open space in a legal filing asking the U.S. District Court in Trenton to reject PennEast’s demand to condemn more than 20 parcels of state-owned open space and farmland that were preserved with taxpayer dollars.
+TRENTON, N.J., March 23, 2018 /PRNewswire/ — The State of New Jersey reaffirmed its commitment to saving open space in a legal filing.
+A filing asking the U.S. District Court in Trenton to reject PennEast’s demand.
+All to condemn more than 20 parcels of state-owned open space and farmland.
+Moreover that were preserved with taxpayer dollars.

-PennEast is seeking to seize 149 of the 211 properties in the path of the proposed pipeline in New Jersey — nearly 70%.
-Out of 149 properties that would be condemned, about 50 are preserved lands, more than 20 of which the state owns in whole or in part.
-The first 60 of the 149 eminent domain cases are being heard by the courts on April 5.
+For that’s nearly 70% out of 149 properties.
+All that would be condemned.
+In addition, I also heard about 50 are preserved lands.
+More than 20 of which the state owns; in whole or in part.
+The first 60 of the 149 eminent domain cases.
+All are being heard by the courts on April 5.

-PennEast’s pipeline, if approved, would damage 4,300 acres of permanently preserved open space and farmland.
+PennEast’s pipeline, if approved, would damage 4,300 acres.

 All of permanently preserved open space and farmland.